ydydsnyd/mono/packages/replicache/doc/docs/strategies/row-version.md

 ## Push

 The push handler is similar to the Reset Strategy, except for with some modifications to track changes to clients and domain entities.
-These changes are **marked in bold type** below.

 1. Create a new `ReplicacheClientGroup` if necessary.
 1. Verify that the requesting user owns the specified `ReplicacheClientGroup`.